iLib-js/ilib-loctool-webos-appinfo-json/README.md

 allows it to read and localize `appinfo.json` file.
 This plugin is optimized for webOS platform

 ## Release Notes
+v1.6.2
+* Fixed not to load common data repeatedly if it's loaded from another plugin in a project.

 v1.6.1
 * Fixed to generate `ilibmanifest.json` file correctly even when a dummy file exists.